streamdata-gallery-organizations/box/_listings/box/foldersfolder-id-get-openapi.md

 x-complete: 0
 info:
   title: Box Get Folder's Info
-  description: "Retrieves the full metadata about a folder, including information
+  description: Retrieves the full metadata about a folder, including information about
-    about when it was last updated as well as the files and folders contained in it.
-    The root folder of a Box account is always represented by the id \u201C0\u201D."
+    when it was last updated as well as the files and folders contained in it.
+The root folder of a Box account is always represented by the id ???0???.
   version: 1.0.0
 host: api.box.com
 basePath: /2.0